 The uncertainty of what lies ahead weighed deeply on my mind two years ago.
 Today I thought of my life as a survivor.
 A much different Fathers’ Day ride.

-Not sure if I would have come back to the Air Force Cycling Classic had not Adam Lewandowski put out a call to The Bike Lane group to ride it together.
+I’m not sure if I would have come back to the Air Force Cycling Classic had not Adam Lewandowski put out a call to The Bike Lane group to ride it together.
 So I decided I would come back even after not quite forgiving them for only crediting me with two laps last year instead of the eight that I had done.

-On the first lap I stayed with my team and even was taking a pull at the beginning of the second lap.
+On the first lap, I stayed with my team and even was taking a pull at the beginning of the second lap.
 Then amidst all the “bottle” warnings of bottles on the road from being violently shaken loose from the bikes – the pavement was awful – my Garmin GPS flew off.
 The mount broke although the Garmin was OK.
 I had to stop, go back, and gather it.
 I was done riding in my group.

 I put it in my back pocket and pulled it out each lap to reset the lap.
-It seemed to pick up mostly although there are some place where it looked like I went off course.
+It seemed to pick up mostly although there are some places where it looked like I went off course.
 Maybe my mileage should be a little higher.

 At the end of the day I averaged 19.5 mph when moving, that is, when I’m not walking back to find my Garmin.
 And I got the “gold” medal for completing 8 laps within the 3.5 hour time window.